dulan-manujaya/next-gql-pokedex/README.md

 This is Pokedex Demo project made using Next.js, GraphQL and Typescript.
-Check it out at [https://next-gql-pokedex.vercel.app/](https://next-gql-pokedex.vercel.app/)
+(Currently only supports the first 350 pokemon) Check it out at [https://next-gql-pokedex.vercel.app/](https://next-gql-pokedex.vercel.app/)